hexbus/ppebcr-docs/README.md

 ├── harddisk2.dat      <-- IDE drive 2 image (optional)
 ```

-- Subdirectories are not recommend
+- Subdirectories are not recommended.
 - Image files are raw sector dumps, not filesystem dumps.
 - File sizes up to ~2GB per image supported.
 Large images have been tested; for reliability keep each image ≤ ~2 GB.
 - Images may contain multiple partitions, formatted using Myarc HD utilities.